-All records are made available for inspection on the school premises by the Head of School.
+All records are made available for inspection on the school premises by the headteacher.

 The school holds the right to use recording devices, where appropriate, to ensure all parties involved are able to review the discussions at a later date.